MySQL

 rds.access-key-id

-Required when reading archived logs from OSS.
+Required when using the feature to read archived logs from OSS.

 STRING